Listen to this Destination: BBQ article.

 “My dad was very strict on not too much salt, not too much pepper.
 It helps to blend the ‘secret love stuff’ that we add to the dry rub,” Scott finished.

-Try this rub on spare ribs or baby backs, and you won’t be disappointed…especially if you mop with his sauce as you go.
+Try this rub on spare ribs or baby backs, (it’s even used in Rodney Scott’s Smoked Turkey Recipe) and you won’t be disappointed…especially if you mop with his sauce as you go.
 But go lightly on the rub and don’t “rub it in.”

 Rodney describes his rub as “potent,” and he suggests you apply it lightly as you see him doing here: